 - Stage 1: Punishment-obedience orientation: Young children behave righteously because they fear authority and follow the rules to avoid punishment.

-- Stage 2: Egoism/ individualism: Right action is that which satisfies own needs and sometimes those of others.
+- Stage 2: Egoism/individualism: The right action is that which satisfies one’s own needs and sometimes those of others.
 Reciprocity at this stage is not about loyalty or justice.

-- Stage 3: Good boy/ Nice girl: Right action is that which pleases and impress others.
+- Stage 3: Good boy/nice girl: The right action is that which pleases and impresses others.
 The individual is concerned about the impression he leaves on others, and seeks others’ approval with his good behavior.

-- Stage 4: Law and order orientation: Right behavior means doing one’s duty, obedience to social norms for its own sake, and respect for authority.
+- Stage 4: Law and order orientation: The right behavior means doing one’s duty, obedience to social norms for its own sake, and respect for authority.

 - Stage 5: Social contract orientation: The child recognizes universal principles, individual and basic rights and societal norms.
 Aside from what is agreed upon as correct, right action is also about personal values and opinions.